 The conclusion: alcohol damages the liver, but abstaining can stop the damage and possibly allow it to be reversed.

 Once alcohol is out of your system, you can help the liver detox and repair itself in a few simple ways: by consuming a liver-flush diet, knowing which key vitamins, supplements, and amino acids aid in liver support, and avoiding intoxicants like alcohol, unnecessary drugs, or exposure to industrial chemicals and preventable diseases like hepatitis.
 Your liver and kidneys are the only truly natural detoxifiers you have, and in a heavy drinker they are often fatally overtaxed.
 By quitting alcohol, you can cure your detox organs.
+We recommend supporting your liver health with Life, our Active Aging blend.

 4. Lose Weight and Improve Body Composition